 The Israel National Defense College will be an elite, central, and leading institution for training, shaping and improving the senior leadership of Israel.
 The college will be a center of knowledge and professionalism in the field of national security.

-The INDC will include in the faculty members and students, those most influential and excelling within the government security systems in Israel.
+The INDC will include in the faculty members and participants, those most influential and excelling within the government security systems in Israel.
 Studying in the college will be a necessary condition for appointment to senior positions in these systems.

 The Israel National Defense College will aim for excellence and innovation in every subject engaged and studied, in everything related to the instructional staff, subjects and methods reflecting the most modern and up to date knowledge in the world.
 This intention is also to establish an innovative and high quality educational approach, which will combine theoretical and practical knowledge, and will rely